 Should you bet on this team?

-Even if your favorite team has a stellar track record and a winning percentage oscillating around 80%, it still doesn't necessarily mean that they will win the next match!
-Instead of calculating the win percentage, you should use our odds calculator to determine the chances you have when betting on them.
+Even if your favorite team has a stellar track record and a winning percentage oscillating around 80%, it doesn't necessarily mean they will win the next match!
+Instead of calculating the win percentage, you should use our odds calculator to determine your chances when betting on them.